Data Science Degree Programs in Kansas

 Career Outlook for Data Scientists in Kansas

-The good news is that the slightly lower average wage is offset by the state’s lower cost of living.
+Even though Kansas data scientists have a lower mean income than their colleagues in other parts of the country, this may be offset by the state’s lower cost of living.
 Based on a scale that ranges from 0 to 100, Kansas sits at 90.
 The country as a whole, however, was at a solid 100 in 2018.
 The main differentiating factor is the cost of housing, which is lower than that of the country as a whole.
 The median home price in Kansas is $138,700, compared to the national average of $216,200.
 Meanwhile, the average monthly rent in Kansas City was $788, while the national average was $930.

 If you’re ready to enter this lucrative and rapidly-growing market, you’ll need to build your math skills with a focus on computer science and tech.
 The state’s universities offer a healthy array of data science programs to help you get there.